Automatic Business Rollover Contracts to Cease

-Business leaders, brokers, industry regulator Ofgem and Parliament have been attempting to outlaw this practice for year.
+Business leaders, brokers, industry regulator Ofgem and Parliament have been attempting to outlaw this practice for many years.
 A private members bill passing through the house failed to make full passage in the last session during 2012.
-Nothing happened since but, the energy companies made their own changes.
+Nothing happened since, but the energy companies made their own changes.
 Previously Eon stated that they would end the process of rolling over customers but required all energy providers to follow suit before they would conform.

 The announcement from British Gas Business meant they unilaterally forced market and industry behaviour.
 All other suppliers then followed their lead.
-BGB needed to make changes in their billing system to accommodate these changes but are committed to ending this practice in the UK market.
+BGB needed to make changes in its billing system to accommodate these changes but is committed to ending this practice in the UK market.

 Changes British Gas are Making